mozaik-association/mozaik/docs/Contacts Module.md

 - Automatically when a member registers for a specific event / survey or petition

-A mettre dans EXAMPLE:
+!!!example

-(if the petition that is signed by a member concerns 'nuclear energy', the related 'Thesaurus term' can be added as 'Interests' for this member manually by the backoffice of the political party
+    If the petition that is signed by a member concerns 'nuclear energy', the related 'Thesaurus term' can be added as 'Interests' for this member manually by the backoffice of the political party.

 Those interests and competencies are present for information purposes (to better know your members and supporters), but also to achieve specific targeting with the communication / mass mailings.